 However, notice the little * after 36%.
 It refers to a footnote in the bottom left of the image.
 It’s written in blue on a light blue background, and may not reproduce well in print (especially newsprint – in the US, drugs can be advertised to the public).
 The text is: “That means in a large clinical study, 3% of patients taking a sugar pill or placebo had a heart attack compared to 2% of patients taking Lipitor.”

-For those familiar with my red-meat post, you will be suspicious of the use of relative rather than absolute percentage risk to dramatically increase the impact of a small effect.
+Those familiar with my red-meat post will recognise the use of relative rather than absolute percentage risk to dramatically increase the impact of a small effect.

 Where did these numbers come from?